chinshr/merchant_sidekick/README.md

 # MerchantSidekick

-MerchantSidekick is a full featured light-weight E-commerce framework for Ruby applications.
+MerchantSidekick (MSK) is a fully featured light-weight E-commerce framework for Ruby applications.
 It's currently used in the following applications:

     * [coalheadwear.com](http://coalheadwear.com) with [authorize.net](http://authorize.net) gateway